yuchdev/mhddos_proxy/README-EN.md

   - Added `--copies` option in order to run multiple copies (recommended for use with 4+ CPUs and network > 100 Mb / s).

 - **15.05.2022**
-  - Completely updated the asynchronous version, which ensures maximum efficiency and minimum load on the system
+  - Completely updated asynchronous version, which ensures maximum efficiency and minimum load on the system
-  - Efficient operation with larger values of the `-t` parameter (up to 10k) without the risk of "freezing" the whole system
-  - A brand-new algorithm for load balancing between targets in order to achieve maximum efficiency
-  - Attack types `RGET`, `RHEAD`, `RHEX` and `STOMP` added

 ### 1. 💽 Installation